-The Department of Environmental Affairs is mandated to give effect to the
+The Department of Environmental Affairs is mandated to realise the right of

-right of citizens to an environment that is not harmful to their health or
+citizens to an environment that is not harmful to their health or wellbeing,

-wellbeing, and to have the environment protected for the benefit of present
+and to have the environment protected for the benefit of present and future

-and future generations.
-To this end, the department provides leadership in
+generations.
+To this end, the department provides leadership in environmental